usf-cs272-fall2021/usf-cs272-fall2021.github.io/_general/using-cs-lab-computers.md

 navbar: Guides
 layout: guides
 key: 1.5
-bump: true

-tags:
-  - text: 'New'
-    type: 'is-primary'
 ---

 You must use your CS account and CS lab computers to connect to our MariaDB database on campus.
+If you are on campus, you may also want to physically log into a computer in one of the CS classrooms.

 ## Account Basics

-Your CS account shares the same username as your myUSF account, but different passwords.
+Your CS account shares the same username as your myUSF account, but **different** passwords.
 You should use your CS account for the following purposes:

   - Logging into the computers in the CS classrooms (Harney 142 and LS G12).
   - Logging into the computers in the CS labs (Harney 413).